Get started

 • At the beginning of the month, the equipment it uses for cleaning costs €30,000, including equipment depreciation.

-• During the month, the company buys more cleaning equipment worth €2,500 and pays employees that provide cleaning services (€12,700).
+• During the month, the company buys more cleaning equipment worth €2,500 and pays employees who provide cleaning services (€12,700).

 • After calculating services sold, the inventory remaining at the end of the month is €11,200.